awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM user credentials\.
 Then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 If you want to tailor the configuration parameters for your DB cluster, you must specify a DB cluster parameter group and DB parameter group with the required parameter settings\.
-For information about creating or modifying a DB cluster parameter group or DB parameter group, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about creating or modifying a DB cluster parameter group or DB parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 You must determine the TCP/IP port number to specify for your DB cluster\.
 The firewalls at some companies block connections to the default ports \(3306 for MySQL, 5432 for PostgreSQL\) for Aurora\.
 If your company firewall blocks the default port, choose another port for your DB cluster\.
 All instances in a DB cluster use the same port\.